NCCG is a small

 Being involved with the NCCG cult can result in the victim:

 professional.
-I am aware of 2 cases like this, and there is
+I'm aware of 2 cases like this, and

 evidence of more.

 the victim's life in danger.
-I am aware of two cases like this.
+I'm aware of two cases like

 NCCG